Quality of life comparison

 United States has a total of 19,924 km of coastline.
 In Israel, that number is 273 km.

-The statistics above were calculated using The World Factbook, Internal Revenue Service, and Israel Ministry of Finance Tax Authority.
+The statistics above were calculated using the following data sources: The World Factbook, Internal Revenue Service, Israel Ministry of Finance Tax Authority.